How to create better Color Halftone effects in Photoshop

 Step 5: Copy and paste the halftone effect into the original document

-To move the halftone effect over to the original document, go up to the Select menu and choose All.
+To move the halftone effect over to the original image, go to Select > All.

 Choosing the Select All command in Photoshop